Azure/aks-rdma-infiniband/README.md

     - replace image name in `shared-hca-images/driver-installation.yml` with your image name
 3. Deploy manifests:
     - `kubectl apply -f shared-hca-images/.`
-4. Check installation logs to confirm driver installation
+4. Check installation logs to confirm driver installation completed successfully
     -  `kubectl get pods`
     -  `kubectl logs <name of installation pod>`
 5. Deploy MPI workload (refer to example test pods, `test-rdma-pods.yaml`, specifically the resources section to see how to pull resources)